-You may be dreading the thought of holding an employee appraisal but it is a vital, and important, part of being a manager.
+You might be dreading the thought of holding an employee appraisal - but it's an important part of being a manager.

 So, here's what you should be including in an appraisal to get the most out of the process: